 Perhaps chief among them was the Warriors' decision to back off their stance that they reserved the right to terminate Ellis' contract, which officially ended the controversy of his moped accident.

 All last fall and through the season, team president Robert Rowell maintained his stance that the team could void Ellis' contract for violating the uniform conduct policy on his contract by lying to the team about how he was injured.
-Then in
+Then in mid-April, the Warriors sent a letter to Ellis' agent stating they would relinquish their right to void his contract.

 While Ellis said he didn't care if they voided his contract or not, one source close to Ellis requesting anonymity said Ellis has been able to truly move past the incident since the Warriors put it in writing.
 With five years and $55 million left on his contract guaranteed once again, the source said Ellis is prepared to fully invest in the Warriors.